-Table 25: Police Department Facilities
+Table 31: Police Department Facilities

 Facility Floor Area

 Police Headquarters 33,000

 Crime Scene Office/Lab 1,500

 Special Services Building 10,000

 Stockbridge Precinct Building 17,890

 Fairview Watch Office 1,400

 Code Enforcement Office 1,440

 Training Building and Range 1,600

-otal Police Department Facilities 66,830
+Total Police Department Facilities 66,830

-Training and range facilities are also used by the Sheriffs Office deputies.
+^{} Training and range facilities are also used by the Sheriff's Office deputies.

-The level of service for Police Department services is measured in terms of the number of square feet of occupied facility space per day-night population3 in the service area.
-Table 25 presents a current inventory of facility space in each building.
+The level of service for Police Department services is measured in terms of the number of square feet of occupied facility space per day-night population2 in the service area.
+Table 31 presents a current inventory of facility space in each building.

-3 Day-night population is used as a measure in that the Police Department provides its law enforcement services to both residences and businesses in the service area on a 24-hour basis.
+2 Day-night population is used as a measure in that the Police Department provides its law enforcement services to both residences and businesses in the service area on a 24-hour basis.

-Table 26: Current Level of Service Calculation
+Table 32: Current Level of Service Calculation

-Facilities Service Population Level of Service Existing Square Feet 2021 Day-Night Population Square Feet per 2021 Day-Night Population
+Facilities Service Population Level of Service Existing Square Feet 2021 Day-Night Population Square Feet per 2021 Day-Night Population 66,830 268,890 0.248540

-Unincorporated County plus Stockbridge.
+^{}Unincorporated County plus Stockbridge.

-Table 26 presents the calculation of the current Level of Service (LOS) standard for police service system improvements in its service area.
+Table 32 presents the calculation of the current Level of Service (LOS) standard for police service system improvements in its service area.
 The inventory is divided by the current day-night population in the service area to obtain the LOS per person.